billpwchan/Path-Advisor-Frontend/docs/typesOfPlugins/README.md

 # Types of plugins

-There are four types of plugin for this project.
-They are `PrimaryPanelPlugin`, `MapCanvasPlugin`, `OverlayHeaderPlugin` and `OverlayContentPlugin`.
+There are six types of plugin for this project.
+They are `PrimaryPanelPlugin`, `MapCanvasPlugin`, `OverlayHeaderPlugin`, `OverlayContentPlugin`, `MobileOverlayHeaderPlugin`, `MobileOverlayContentPlugin`.
 In general, if you want to add new features in map canvas area (drag and drop floor plan area), you will need to build a `MapCanvasPlugin` type plugin.
-If you want to add features for showing details of a map item on the left UI panel, you will need to build `OverlayHeaderPlugin` and `OverlayContentPlugin`.
+If you want to add features for showing details of a map item on the left UI panel or in the full screen overlay in mobile platform, you will need to build `OverlayHeaderPlugin` and `OverlayContentPlugin` or in mobile platform that would be `MobileOverlayHeaderPlugin` and `MobileOverlayContentPlugin`.
 If you want to add any other features in the left panel of the UI, you will need to build a `PrimaryPanelPlugin` type plugin.
 It is completely normal that you may need to build more than one of these plugins to complete your feature.

 ![plugin-indication-1](../images/pluginIndication1.jpg)